Double Dog Dare-a-thon FREQUENTLY ASKED QUESTIONS

 1. What is Double Dog Dare-a-thon?

-Double Dog Dare-a-thon is a special event to provide students the opportunity to invest in their friends who don’t attend church and bring them to fifty-six and seventy8!
+Double Dog Dare-a-thon is a special event to provide students the opportunity to invest in their friends who don’t attend church and bring them to our middle school ministry services!

 Begins Saturday, March 14, at 5pm.